Be The Change You Want To See

 At work the panel of lights over about 10 desks in a row for some reason turns itself off and on by itself.
 Since we are surrounded by windows you don’t really notice as it slowly fades to the off position.
 It does a gradual shut down.
 But when it turns back on 20 minutes or so later, you really notice the brightness of the light.
-You missed it subconsciously, and it is funny how I always notice when the lights have turned back on, I don’t notice the gradual turning off.
+I missed it subconsciously.
+It is funny how while I always notice when the lights have turned back on, I don’t notice the gradual turning off.
 I think that leadership is like this.
-We may be busy doing our work and not notice right away when leadership is missing – but when it shows up, fully turned on, you notice right away.
+You may be busy doing your work and not notice right away when leadership is missing – but when it shows up, fully turned on, you notice right away.

 Being a leader is an interesting subject for women.
-In Sheryl Sandberg’s Ted Talk, and she was talking about how when she was in school she was told to not raise her hand so much.
+In Sheryl Sandberg’s Ted Talk she shared how when she was in school, she was told to not raise her hand so much.
 I remember the same thing happening to me.
-The feeling that I was given and even told, that because I raised my hand all of the time, I was bossy, a know-it-all, too smart for myself.
+The feeling that I was given and even told, was that because I raised my hand all of the time, I was bossy, a know-it-all, too smart for myself.
 I was making the entire class feel bad.
 No one else would raise their hand, because I did, and so on.
 So I shut down and started being even more invisible.

 I started waiting for someone to pick me instead of volunteering, and this carried over into my adult life.
 I turned down promotions saying that I didn’t want the responsibility, when what I really wanted to say was I didn’t want to risk being told to once again become invisible.
 I continually pushed down the answers I had for senior management and let others steal the ideas and promote themselves.